odpi/egeria/open-metadata-implementation/frameworks/governance-action-framework/docs/goverance-action-service.md

 # Stewardship Action

-A stewardship action is a specialized [connector](../../open-connector-framework/docs/concepts/connector.md) that performs triage, assessment and/or remediation activities on request.
+A governance action service is a specialized [connector](../../open-connector-framework/docs/concepts/connector.md) that performs triage, assessment and/or remediation activities on request.

 ----